Heal Young Massage · Varsity Lakes, Gold Coast

 Regional screening — spine, pelvis, hip, knee, ankle, neck, shoulder

 Systematic assessment of each region for fascial restriction, range of motion, and load tolerance.
 Both sides are assessed for comparison.
-Restriction is identified by depth, direction, and relationship to surrounding structures — not just the location of pain.
+Restriction is identified by depth, direction, and relationship to surrounding structures — not just the location of the presenting symptom.

 Bilateral fascial palpation and kinetic chain tracing